-The reason why your gazebo ends up killing the grass underneath it is that the solid floor of the gazebo and/or the roof is going to block out just about all sunlight and rainwater that the grass underneath will receive.
+Your gazebo kills the grass because the solid floor and/or the roof will block out just about all of the sunlight and rainwater that the grass underneath needs.

 Some gazebos have an open floor, and while the effect on the grass will not be as dramatic with these canopies, it can still cause patches of dying grass underneath the roof.

 Naturally, without sunlight or water, the grass and other plants underneath the gazebo will end up dying.